 What will happen to Bitcoin in the upcoming recession?
 Coronavirus has caused economic shock via the lockdowns.
 These lockdowns will be followed by the biggest economic recession since the Great Depression 1929-1933.
 How will Bitcoin perform in this crisis?

-This blog article looks at the following questions:
+This blog article will look at the following questions:

 - What is happening in the markets now and why?